 - Encrypted DRM Video Streaming – With Vdocipher’s Hollywood grade DRM technology, no one can download your videos using a plugin or any hacks.

 - Dynamic Watermarking – You can watermark the Ip address, user id, email id, phone no, logo, text overlay to identify the source of the piracy.
 You can even customize the watermark in terms of its opacity, color, speed, and size as well.

 - Server To Player Package – With Vdocipher you not only get video protection but we also provide -Amazon AWS for Servers, CDN, Transcoding, Analytics, API, Dashboard, Plugins, Custom workflows.
 All these features further add to the security and make it easy to control your videos.

 - Smart Online Video Player – With our customizable online video player, you can give access to popular features such as subtitles, speed change, forward rewind options to your users.
 In case you provide an android app, you can also give an option to keep those videos for offline use without worrying about piracy.

 - Screen Capture Blocking in Mobile Apps – VdoCipher mobile SDK integration default includes screen capture protection in both Android & IOS Apps.
-Screen capture protection in common browsers like Chrome, Firefox on the desktop is not possible.
+Screen capture protection in common browsers like Chrome, and Firefox on the desktop is not possible.